smartcryptotech/electrum-sct/README.rst

     python3 -m pip install .[fast]

-This will download and install the Python dependencies used by Electrum-NYC instead of using the 'packages' directory.
+This will download and install the Python dependencies used by Electrum-SCT instead of using the 'packages' directory.
 The 'fast' extra contains some optional dependencies that we think are often useful but they are not strictly needed.